The other night I couldn’t sleep. After lying awake for an hour or so and not feeling any sleepier I decided to get up.

 I thought of my brother and sister, each living in different countries and each living very different lives.
 I thought of places I had been.
 When I was 19 I gave up my job in a shoe factory in England and spent an evening pouring over a map of Europe in our old Collins Family Atlas and for no special reason decided Cologne in Germany sounded nice.
 The next day I got on a train to St. Pancras in London, then went by tube to Liverpool Street and from there to Harwich, where I caught a ferry over the Channel to the Hook of Holland.
 I then continued on by train to Cologne.

 Bizarrely I had packed my brand new expensive, gut-strung Wilson tennis racket in the one bag I took.
-This is odd because I rarely played tennis and didn’t play particularly well either.
-Of course, I never used it and left it somewhere, I think when I moved from Cologne to Berlin.
+This is odd because I rarely played tennis and didn’t play particularly well.
+Of course, I never used it and lost it during one of my many moves.

 On the train to Cologne I chatted to an elderly German man.
 He lived in England but was going back to East Germany for his brother’s funeral.
 He needed a special permit to enter East Germany for a few days.
 Had I known then what I now know about history I would have asked him more questions and would have listened more attentively to his answers.
 As it was I knew practically nothing about Germany and its history and so his conversation about Germany being partitioned after the war meant little to me.